Clifford L. “Cliff” Streit

-Pierrepont- Clifford L. “Cliff” Streit, 91, of Morrill Road, died Wednesday, September 21, 2022 at Legacy K Elderly Care Home in Hermon.
+Pierrepont - Clifford L. “Cliff” Streit, 91, of Morrill Road, passed away Wednesday, September 21, 2022 after a brief illness.

-Arrangements are incomplete with Lawrence Funeral Home & Cremation Services, Canton.
-Among his survivors are his wife Carol and four sons, Craig, Chip, Clay and Chris.
-An obituary will appear as soon as available.
+A private memorial service will be held for the family with Canton VFW -1231 Honor Guard providing Military Honors.

+A memorial gathering will be held on Thursday, September 29 from 2:00 to 5:00 PM at the Canton VFW -1231, Gouverneur Street, Canton for friends and family to share stories and reminisce the joy and love Cliff had for life and family.

 (0) comments